 Data Analytic Strategy: To test hypotheses regarding relationships between peer ecology features, teaching practices, and child outcomes, a multilevel modeling strategy is used.
 For each child outcome, researchers specify 4-level models of (Level 1) within-year assessments (early fall, late fall, spring), nested within individuals (Level 2), within classrooms (Level 3), and within schools (Level 4).
 To test hypotheses regarding links between teaching practices and peer ecologies, researchers specify 3-level models with assessments (Level 1) nested within classrooms (Level 2) nested within schools (Level 3).
 Newly emerging longitudinal modeling strategies (e.g., SIENA models) will be used to study within classroom friendship patterns and behavior to supplement interpretation of the multilevel models.

 Rodkin, P.C., and Ryan, A.M.
 (2012).
 Child and Adolescent Peer Relations In Educational Context.
 In K.R.
 Harris, S. Graham, T. Urdan, S. Graham, J.M.
-Royer, M. Zeidner (Eds.), APA Educational Psychology Handbook, Vol 2: Individual Differences and Cultural and Contextual Factors (pp. 363–389).
-Washington, DC US: American Psychological Association.
+Royer, and M. Zeidner (Eds.), APA Educational Psychology Handbook, Volume 2: Individual Differences and Cultural and Contextual Factors (pp. 363–389).
+Washington, DC: American Psychological Association.

 * Dr. Philip Rodkin was the Principal Investigator for this project from the time it was awarded until his passing on May 6, 2014.